 So how do we know if our hits are processed properly and are correctly tracked in our website?
 We can use Chrome Browser’s Developer Tools in the Tab: Network. (see image below).

-When you click on the event that you are tracking, it should be reflected in a request sent to http://google-analytics.com/collect .
+When you click on the event that you are tracking, it will reflect in a request sent to Collect Google Analytics .
 From that tab you can determine if the parameters you set are correct.

 That’s it!
 So now you know how to setup your Google Analytics account.
 You know how to add the tracking code to each page of your website.
 You know how to set up valuable goals.
 And you have the capacity to track custom and social events.